 A pre-service claim is one in which you are required to obtain approval from us before services or supplies are rendered.
 For example, you may be required to obtain preadmission certification of inpatient hospital benefits.
-Or you may be required to obtain a pre-procedure review of other medical services or supplies in order to obtain coverage under the plan.
+Or you may be required to obtain a pre-procedure review of other medical services or supplies to obtain coverage under the plan.

-In order to file a pre-service claim you or your provider must call our Health Management Department at 1-205-988-2245 or 1-800-248-2342 (toll-free).
+To file a pre-service claim you or your provider may call us at 1-205-988-2245 or 1-800-248-2342 (tollfree) or submit the request to us electronically.
 You must tell us your contract number, the name of the facility in which you are being admitted (if applicable), the name of a person we can call back, and a phone number to reach that person.
 You may also, if you wish, submit pre-service claims in writing.